connervieira/Marathon/README.md

 ## Bug Reports

 Marathon is a very complex system of interconnected databases and modules.
 While I do my best to ensure Marathon is as stable as possible, I'm a single person developer, and I'm bound to miss things.
 If you find something wrong with Marathon, whether it be a bug or something that just doesn't work as you'd expect, I'd greatly appreciate if you would make me aware of the issue so I can fix it.
-Feel free to contact me using the information found at <https://v0lttech.com/contact.php>, or submit a issue on GitHub
+Feel free to contact me using the information found at <https://v0lttech.com/contact.php>.